By Rachel Beck

 Revising is tough.
 We get it.
 Sometimes our ideas and reasons for having a character do X instead of Y make perfect sense in our heads, and we think we’re conveying exactly what we mean in our revision letter, but what you read and what we wrote are actually coming across like two totally different languages.
 German and Swahili.
 Arabic and Spanish.
 Or maybe just Agent and Writer.
 So how do we all get on the same page (literally)?

 It’s important to understand the reasoning behind a change an agent is asking for.
-Especially if it’s something major, like a plot line, character’s motivation, or deleting an entire chapter.
+Especially if it’s something major, like a plotline, character’s motivation, or deleting an entire chapter.
 If the agent hasn’t laid it out in a clear enough way that you understand and agree with, probe further.
 Ask more questions.
 If you’re just blindly making a change because your agent said to, the changes you make won’t necessarily be stronger.
-Plus, you’ll learn for next time that, say, having your main character’s estranged cousin come back into her life and reconcile with her at the end of the story doesn’t work because it distracts from the purpose of the book and creates a contrived relationship that’s totally separate from and unnecessary to the main story line.
+Plus, you’ll learn for next time that, say, having your main character’s estranged cousin comes back into her life and reconcile with her at the end of the story doesn’t work because it distracts from the purpose of the book and creates a contrived relationship that’s totally separate from and unnecessary to the main storyline.

 You might often be asked for revisions to a character’s goals, motivation, or conflict.
 A realistic book with stakes and heart is going to need these three things in sufficient doses.
 So one revision note might be, what is Mandy’s goal in the scene when she looks up her cousin with the intention of reconnecting?
 Why does she want this reunion in the first place?
 Such revision points should cause you to question your own choices for your characters and story.
 If you can stand by your decisions, by all means, give your agent your rationale and have a conversation.
 The key is to ask if you’re still confused about a certain point after reading through the revision letter.
 It can never hurt to get more information.